gis-yang/GIS-Yang.github.io/_pages/Teaching.md

 ## [Open-access drone mapping course](https://gis-yang.github.io/DroneMapping/)
 ![image](/images/dronetraining.jpg){:height="240px" width="240px"}{: style="float: left"}
-This open-access drone mapping training course is designed to use  Unmanned Aerial Systems (UAS), i.e. UAV or drones to collect remote sensing data for coastal mapping and seagrass conservation.
-We create this training course for research partners and braoder communities to learn how to fly drone , and perform the data processing in Geographical Information Science (GIS) method.
-This training course contains topics of flying DJI drones, Preflight & Planning, FAA part 107 examination, Drone2map user guide, and GIS based drone image analyses.
+This open-access drone mapping training course is designed to use drones to collect remote sensing data for coastal mapping and seagrass conservation.
+We create this training course for research partners and broader communities to learn how to fly drones, and perform data processing in Geographical Information Science (GIS) method.
+This training course contains topics of flying drones, Preflight & Planning, FAA part 107 examination, Drone2map user guide, and GIS based drone image analyses.

 ## University of Central Florida